MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 you to write a multi-part file AND allow each part to specify a different bitdepth or compression algorithm, or it simply does not support multi-part or even multi-channel at all (hello Photoshop :emoji:(cat-weeee)).

+!!! warning

+    Be careful when reading a multi-channel/part exr as the reading options usually applies the same on all part/channels.
+For example the colorspace conversion, which you don't want on non-color managed channels.

 ### mip-mapping